Yooooomi/yggtorrent_searcher/README.md

 To choose your download location you need to edit the `config.js` file.
 Edit the `downloadLocation` variable.
 You can of course provide an environment variable.

+The `downloadLocation` variable can either be a string or a function.
+ - A String will save all the files at the given path
+ - A function will take three arguments: `category`, `subcategory` and `fullpath` so you can logically store your .torrent files depending on their category

 You can edit the CORS either by providing them in the environment under the form of `CORS_WHITELIST=http://localhost:5000,http://localhost:3000` _or_ by editing the `config.js` file.
 You can specify `all` if you don't want to bother with CORS